 Growing into Your Own

 Take a look outside your window.
 In just a few weeks nothing will look the same.
-The lush vibrancy of green will have replaced the dull brown and grey of winter.
+The lush vibrancy of green will replace the dull brown and grey of winter.
 You probably won’t even remember what the scene looks like today.

-Change is imperceptible.
+Change is imperceptible, otherwise, it would scare the shit out of us!
 A soft warm rain one day brings a flush of fresh green growth the next.
 It happens while we’re not looking, but we never really witness the change until after.
-The results just appear, seemingly overnight.
+The results just appear, as if by magic.

 It’s natural that we grow and change just like every other living thing on Earth.

 A client recently asked me, “Why do I have to change?
 I like who I am.
 I’m tired of everyone saying I need to change.
 There’s nothing wrong with who I am.”
-At the same time, this person also had a bad habit of complaining about his life and nearly everything and everyone around him.
-His focus on and frustration with the idea of change was a clear sign.
+At the same time, this person also had a bad habit of complaining about his life, and nearly everything and everyone around him.
+His focus on and frustration with the idea of change was a clear sign that something within in him was calling for it.
 The main person asking him to change was himself.
-He could feel the push of transformation, but he just didn’t know what it was.
-He was too busy resisting change to consider how his life might be improved if he made the decision to explore what needed to emerge from his being.
+He could feel the push of transformation.
+He just didn’t know what it was.
+He was too focused on resisting change to consider how his life might be improved if he explored what wanted to emerge from his being.

-Real change begins with our awareness of a need for it and an understanding that our discomfort is more than just a bad feeling.
-From that place, we have the power to choose – and in my opinion, knowing we’re at choice always makes things seem a little easier.
+Real change begins with our awareness, with recognizing the need for it and an understanding that our discomfort is more than just a bad feeling.
+Discomfort always means growth is imminent.
+From that place, we have the power to choose – and in my opinion, knowing we’re at choice to change always makes things seem a little easier.

 I think about the vegetable seeds I planted two weeks ago.
 By now most of them have cracked and split wide open.
 Only remnants of the shell that housed what will soon become a glorious fruit-bearing plant remain somewhere under the soil, soon to be forgotten.
 Change happens to us in that way.
 If we’re willing, like a seed, to expose ourselves to the darkness and the rain, the swelling and splitting of life inside of us, and the expansion of who we think we are, something beautiful is emerging.
 I pray you allow it.